: TODAY'S ROYAL FAMILY

-The role of the Sovereign in the enactment of legislation is today purely formal, although The Queen has the right ‘to be consulted, to encourage and to warn’ her ministers via regular audiences with the Prime Minister.
+The role of the Sovereign in the enactment of legislation is today purely formal, although The King has the right ‘to be consulted, to encourage and to warn’ his ministers via regular audiences with the Prime Minister.

 The Sovereign’s assent is required to all bills passed by Parliament in order for them to become law.
 Royal Assent (consenting to a measure becoming law) has not been refused since 1707.

-The Queen also plays an important role in the ceremonial opening and dissolving of Parliament.
+The King also plays an important role in the ceremonial opening and dissolving of Parliament.

-In the annual State Opening of Parliament ceremony, The Queen opens Parliament in person, and addresses both Houses in The Queen's Speech.
-Neither House can proceed to public business until The Queen's Speech has been read.
+In the annual State Opening of Parliament ceremony, The King opens Parliament in person, and addresses both Houses in The King’s Speech.
+Neither House can proceed to public business until The King’s Speech has been read.

-This speech is drafted by the Government and not by The Queen.
-It outlines the Government's policy for the coming session of Parliament and indicates forthcoming legislation.
+This speech is drafted by the Government and not by The King.
+It outlines the Government’s policy for the coming session of Parliament and indicates forthcoming legislation.

-In addition to opening Parliament, only The Queen can summon Parliament, and prorogue (discontinue without dissolving it) or dissolve it.
+In addition to opening Parliament, only The King can summon Parliament, and prorogue (discontinue without dissolving it) or dissolve it.

 When Parliament is summoned, also after a Royal proclamation, there must, since the Representation of the People Act 1918, be a period of at least twenty days before Parliament meets.
 This period can be extended, but only for fourteen days, according to the Prorogation Act 1867.